jarusll/the-logs/index.md

 # 2022-06-16

 Made a webapp for prototyping with nearley.
-It will be an enabler for me just because past few days I've learnt alot about compilers.
+It will be an enabler for me just because past few days I've learnt a lot about compilers.
 I will certainly be messing around with grammar.
 I'll clean it up tomorrow.
-I'll push operator precendence tomorrow.
+I'll push operator precedence tomorrow.
 This will be my magnum opus for a long time.

 Good day, night.